Logarithmic Donaldson-Thomas theory: Introduction

 Numerical invariants are obtained by integration against the virtual fundamental class.
 Primary and descendant fields are given by the Chern characters of the universal ideal sheaf, as in the standard theory~\cite{MNOP06a}.
 The Hilbert scheme of points on the divisor components, relative to the induced boundary divisor, can be analogously compactified.

-\begin{customthm}{B} Each Donaldson--Thomas moduli space $\mathsf{DT}_{\beta,\chi}(X|D)$ is equipped with an evaluation morphism
+\begin{customthm}{B} Each Donaldson--Thomas moduli space $\mathsf{DT}_{\beta,n}(X|D)$ is equipped with an evaluation morphism

 The space $\mathsf{Ev}(D)$ is a compactification of the Hilbert scheme of points on the smooth locus of $D$.
-Donaldson--Thomas invariants defined by pairing the virtual class with cohomology classes pulled back from $\mathsf{Ev}(D)$ and primary and descendant fields of the universal subscheme. \end{customthm}
+Donaldson--Thomas invariants are defined by pairing the virtual class with cohomology classes pulled back from $\mathsf{Ev}(D)$, and primary and descendant fields. \end{customthm}

-Once the numerical invariants are defined, we formulate the basic conjectures of the subject in our setting, namely the precise evaluation of the punctual series and the rationality of the normalized generating function for primary insertions.
+Once the numerical invariants are defined, we formulate the basic conjectures of the sheaf theory side of the subject, in our general logarithmic setting.
+These conjectures include the precise evaluation of the punctual series and the rationality of the normalized generating function for primary DT invariants.
 These are collected in Section~\ref{sec: invariants-conjectures}.

 Formal similarities between the map and sheaf sides give a natural generalization of the relative GW/DT correspondence to normal crossings geometries, and motivate a study of the correspondence via normal crossings degenerations~\cite{MNOP06b,MOOP}.
-A prototype version of this theory plays a central role in the study of the GW/Pairs correspondence of Pandharipande and Pixton~\cite{PP12}.
-These ideas form a central motivation for our study, and will be pursued in future work.
+A prototype version of this theory plays a key role in the study of the GW/Pairs correspondence of Pandharipande and Pixton~\cite{PP12}.
+These ideas are a central motivation for our study, and are developed in our follow-up~\cite{MR22}.

 The results complete an exact parallel to~\cite[Theorem~A]{R19}, where an expanded version of logarithmic Gromov--Witten theory is constructed.
 As in that paper, a notable feature of our moduli spaces is that they are not unique.
 Rather, there is a combinatorial choice in constructing the stack of expansions, which leads to an infinite collection of moduli spaces with the desired properties, naturally organized into an inverse system.
 There are natural compatibilies between virtual classes, so that the numerical invariants are independent of this choice.
 This is very similar to the combinatorial choice in studying familes of degenerating abelian varieties and constructing toroidal compactifications.
 While the geometry is a little different, the non-uniqueness arises in an identical fashion, via a system of polyhedral structures on a fan-like object.